 Efficient acquisition of high-resolution, high-accuracy 3D point clouds has traditionally required either terrestrial, mobile, or airborne lidar.
 However, advances in structure from motion (SfM) and MultiView Stereo (MVS) algorithms have enabled the generation of image-based point cloud products that are often reported to be comparable in density and accuracy to lidar data [1,2].
 Development of SfM algorithms for 3D reconstruction of geometry within the computer vision community began approximately four decades ago [3,4], and conventional photogrammetric techniques can be traced back to the mid-1800s or earlier [5].
 However, modern, commercial SfM-MVS software packages have only relatively recently begun to be utilized operationally for surveying applications, leveraging advances in camera hardware, unmanned aircraft systems (UAS), computer processing power, and ongoing algorithm development.

 The 3D reconstruction methods used in most commercial software consist of an SfM algorithm first to solve for camera exterior and interior orientations, followed by an MVS algorithm to increase the density of the point cloud.
 Unordered photographs are input into the software, and a keypoint detection algorithm, such as scale invariant feature transform (SIFT) [6], is used to detect keypoints and keypoint correspondences between images using a keypoint descriptor.
 A bundle adjustment is performed to minimize the errors in the correspondences.
 In addition to solving for camera interior and exterior orientation, the SfM algorithm also generates a sparse point cloud.
 Without any additional information, the coordinate system is arbitrary in translation and rotation and has inaccurate scale.
 To further constrain the problem and develop a georectified point cloud, ground control points (GCPs) and/or initial camera positions (e.g., from GNSS) are introduced to constrain the solution.
 The number of parameters to be solved for can also be reduced by inputting a camera calibration file; however, without camera positions or GCP coordinates, the camera calibration file will only help resolve the scale of the point cloud coordinate system, and not the absolute translation and rotation.
-The input GCPs can be used to transform the point coordinates to a real-world coordinate system via a Helmert transformation (aka, 7-parameter or 3D conformal transformation) after the point cloud is generated [7], or using a commercial software proprietary method to “optimize” rectification.
+The input GCPs can be used to transform the point coordinates to a real-world coordinate system via a Helmert transformation (also known as a 7-parameter or 3D conformal transformation) after the point cloud is generated [7], or using a commercial software proprietary method to “optimize” rectification.
 The latter method is vendor-proprietary, and, hence, the mathematical details of the transformation are unknown; however, it is generally reported to produce more accurate results than the Helmert Transformation.
 The interior orientation and exterior orientation for each image are used as the input to the MVS algorithm, which generates a denser point cloud.

 Some of the common MVS algorithms generate more correspondences by utilizing a search along the epipolar line between corresponding images, leveraging the known interior and exterior orientations of each camera.
 For this reason, the accuracy of the MVS algorithm is highly dependent on the accuracy of the parameters calculated with the SfM algorithm.
 A detailed explanation of the various MVS algorithms can be found in Furukawa and Hernández [8], who also note that each of these algorithms assumes that the scene is rigid with constant Lambertian surfaces, and that deviations from these assumptions will affect the accuracy.